-The THS1060 package makes use of the Texas Instruments PowerPADTM which, when soldered to a thermal land, creates a highly efficient path for heat energy and ground noise currents from the circuit die to the PCB ground plane.
-The silicon die in a PowerPADTM package is bonded to a copper alloy plate with a thin layer of thermally and electrically conductive epoxy.
 The copper alloy plate or PowerPADTM is exposed on the bottom of the device package for a direct solder attachment to a PCB land or conductive pad.
-The land dimensions should have minimum dimensions equal to the package dimensions minus 2 mm, see Figure 25.
+The land dimensions should have minimum dimensions equal to the package dimensions minus 2 mm, see Figure 24.

-For a multilayer circuit board, a second land having dimensions equal to or greater than the land to which the device is soldered should be placed on the back of the circuit board (see Figure 26).
+For a multilayer circuit board, a second land having dimensions equal to or greater than the land to which the device is soldered should be placed on the back of the circuit board (see Figure 25).
 A total of 9 thermal vias or plated through-holes should be used to connect the two lands to a ground plane (buried or otherwise) having a minimum total area of 3 inches square in 1 oz. copper.
-For the THS1060 package, the thermal via centers should be spaced at a minimum of 1 mm.
+For the THS1050 package, the thermal via centers should be spaced at a minimum of 1 mm.
 The ground plane need not be directly under or centered around the device footprint if a wide ground plane thermal run having a width on the order of the device is used to channel the heat from the vias to the larger portion of the ground plane.
-The THS1060 package has a standoff of 0.19 mm or 7.5 mils.
-In order to apply the proper amount of solder paste to the land. a solder paste stencil with a 6 mils thickness is recommended for this device.
+The THS1050 package has a standoff of 0.19 mm or 7.5 mils.
+In order to apply the proper amount of solder paste to the land, a solder paste stencil with a 6 mils thickness is recommended for this device.
 Too thin a stencil may lead to an inadequate connection to the land.
 Too thick a stencil may lead to beading of solder in the vicinity of the pins which may lead to shorts.
 For more information, refer to Texas Instruments literature number SLMA002 PowerPADTM Thermally Enhanced Package.